Garissa: Geography

-The Tana River, which rises in Mount Kenya east of Nyeri, flows through the Garissa.
+The Tana River, which rises in Mount Kenya east of Nyeri, flows through Garissa.
 The Bour-Algi Giraffe Sanctuary, situated 5 km south of Garissa, is home to endangered wildlife including the Rothschild giraffe, gerenuk and other herbivores including Kirk's dik-dik, lesser kudu, warthog and waterbuck.

 Demographics

-The town recorded a population of 319,696 in the 2009 census, which rose to 663,399 in 2019.
-Most of Garissa's inhabitants are ethnic Somali.
+Most of Garissa's inhabitants are ethnic Somali from the Ogaden.

 Economy

 Garissa is a market centre and the commercial hub of the Garissa County.
 The town has a university, Garissa University College and a number of colleges including Medical College.
 In December 2019, the Garissa Solar Power Station was inaugurated, providing grid power to Garissa town.

 Banks with a presence in Garissa include the Gulf African Bank situated in the Al-Wayf Quran House, the Postbank in the Garissa Shopping Centre, and the First Community Bank (FCB) in the Bajwed Building.
 Other banks with branches in the city include Absa Bank, Equity Bank, Kenya Commercial Bank, National Bank of Kenya, Chase Bank and Cooperative Bank of Kenya.

-Livestock production is a significant part of the town's economy.
-Between 2005 and 2007, Garissa cattle producers earned over 1.8 billion shillings in sales in domestic and overseas markets.
-Construction on a new abattoir also began in October 2007.
+Livestock rearing is a significant part of the town's economy.
+Between 2005 and 2007, Garissa cattle farmers earned over KES1.8 billion in sales in domestic and overseas markets.
+Construction of a new abattoir also began in October 2007.
 In terms of livestock imports, most of Garissa's cattle comes from cross-border trade between Somali livestock merchants.

 2015 terrorist attack

 On 2 April 2015, gunmen stormed the Garissa University College, killing 147 people and injuring at least 79.
 The militant group and Al-Qaeda offshoot, Al-Shabaab claimed responsibility for the attack.
 The gunmen took over 700 students hostage, freeing Muslims and killing those who identified as Christians.
-The siege ended the same day, when all four of the attackers were killed.
+The siege ended the same day when all four of the attackers were killed.
 Five men were later arrested in connection with the attack, and a bounty was placed for the arrest of a suspected organizer, Mohamed Mahmoud, also known as Dulyadeyn.
-Dulyadeyn was later killed by U.S.-trained Somali commandos from the Somali National Army on the night of May 31, 2016 in Bulo Gadud, a town loyal to Al-Shabaab, about 30 kilometers north of the port of Kismayo in Somalia.
+Dulyadeyn was later killed by U.S.-trained Somali commandos from the Somali National Army on the night of May 31, 2016, in Bulo Gadud, a town loyal to Al-Shabaab, about 30 kilometers north of the port of Kismayo in Somalia.

 The Garissa University attack was the second deadliest terrorist attack in Kenyan history since independence (after the 1998 United States embassy bombings in Nairobi, in which 213 people were killed).